 In “The Virgin Suicides” by Jeffrey Eugenides, the entire book is a mystery: why do the five girls of a religiously conservative family all commit suicide?

 So at the end of the book, after the family has moved out, the boys of the town are confronted with a strange smell.
-And this smell is someone an answer to the mystery of why the girls killed themselves, but it’s also exceptionally mysterious in itself:
+And this smell is somehow an answer to the mystery of why the girls killed themselves, but it’s also exceptionally mysterious in itself:

 It was Uncle Tucker, too, who first detected the smell we could never identify.
 One morning, as Bonnie came out to the dirt mound, she left the front door open, and Uncle Tucker became aware of an odor unlike any other he had ever encountered.
 At first he thought it was merely an intensification of Bonnie’s wet-bird aroma, but it persisted even after she returned inside, and when we woke up, we smelled it, too.
 For even as the house began to fall apart, casting out whiffs of rotten wood and soggy carpet, this other smell began wafting from the Lisbons’, invading our dreams and making us wash our hands over and over again.
 The smell was so thick it seemed liquid, and stepping into its current felt like being sprayed.
 We tried to locate its source, looking for dead squirrels in the yard or a bag of fertilizer, but the smell contained too much syrup to be death itself.
 The smell was definitely on the side of life, and reminded David Black of a fancy mushroom salad he’d eaten on a trip with his parents to New York.